geokyr/diploma-thesis/README.md

-# diploma-thesis
+# thesis

-Continuous Machine Learning, Concept Drift, MLOps, and Cooperative, Connected and Automated Mobility applications for my Diploma Thesis at ECE NTUA
+Continuous Machine Learning, Concept Drift, MLOps, and Cooperative, Connected and Automated Mobility applications for my Thesis at ECE NTUA

 ## Environment Setup
 All dependencies are declared in `pyproject.toml` and managed with [uv](https://docs.astral.sh/uv/).